-Therefore, based on this initial screening, the following technologies for sediment delivery were retainedfor consideration in the development of alternatives:
+- Therefore, based on this initial screening, the following technologies for sediment delivery were retained for consideration in the development of alternatives:

-- 19 Dozers and loaders
+- Dozers and loaders

 - Conveyor systems

 - Sand pump/slurry pipeline

 - Pit dredging operations

-1 7.2.1 Dozers and Loaders
+7.2.1 Dozers and Loaders

-2 Dozers and loaders are the traditional method of placing and shaping sand and gravel in rivers.
-Direct

-3 access to the river is required for their use.
-They are effective at moving material on or near the surface.

-4 Dozers are effective at delivering material to the river at locations where direct access to the river is

-5 available and the material is available locally (e.g., sand bars) or where material can be delivered

-6 relatively close (within 500 to 600 feet) to its final disposition.
-Dozers can traverse rugged and wet
+- 2 Dozers and loaders are the traditional method of placing and shaping sand and gravel in rivers.
+Direct - 3 access to the river is required for their use.
+They are effective at moving material on or near the surface. - 4 Dozers are effective at delivering material to the river at locations where direct access to the river is - 5 available and the material is available locally (e.g., sand bars) or where material can be delivered - 6 relatively close (within 500 to 600 feet) to its final disposition.
+Dozers can traverse rugged and wet - 7 terrain.

-7 terrain.

-8 Dozers would be used to push the material to the desired locations in the channel from stockpiles along bank down into the river channel.
-The easiest locations for placement of the material are those areas where the active channel is closer to the south high bank of the river where stockpiles will be located.
+- 8 Dozers would be used to push the material to the desired locations in the channel from stockpiles along - 9 the south bank.
+Access points to the river will need to be constructed to allow dozer access from the high - bank down into the river channel.
+The easiest locations for placement of the material are those areas - where the active channel is closer to the south high bank of the river where stockpiles will be located. - 12 This will minimize push distance and placement time and therefore minimize cost. - Dozers can be used to place material in numerous configurations, depending on the terrain and needs of a - project.
+Configurations evaluated for this Project include those listed in Table 7-3, which were evaluated - using the hydraulic and sediment-transport models (see Appendix B):